 Who is eligible for a DSNP?

 You are eligible to enroll in a DSNP is you qualify for both Medicare and state medical assistance coverage (Medicaid).
 While Medicare eligibility is based on age or disability, enrollment in Medicaid is based on having a lower income and limited resources.

 To qualify for Medicare benefits you must be a United States citizen or have been a legal resident for at least five years.
 You must be 65 years old or have a qualifying disability if you are younger than 65.

 To qualify for a state-run medical assistance program, your income level must not exceed your state of residence’s income threshold.
-Considering the national average in 2020, the qualifying income level for a 65 year old individual must be less than $2,349.00 per month.
 You must also be a United States citizen or meet other immigration qualification requirements, reside in the state where you apply, and have a Social Security number.

-In addition, you must meet one of the following requirements:
+In some states, you must meet one of the following requirements:

 - Be at least 65 years old